moisseev/rspamd-spamness/README.markdown

 ### Headers processing order

-The add-on looks for a spam score header in the message until it finds a matched header name in this order: user-defined `Additional mail headers` (if specified in the `Advanced options`), then hardcoded default headers (`X-Spamd-result`, `X-Spam-Score`, `X-Spam-Status`, `X-MailScanner-SpamCheck`).
+The add-on looks for a spam score header in the message until it finds a matched header name in this order: user-defined `Additional mail headers` (if specified in the `Advanced options`), then hardcoded default headers (`X-Spamd-result`, `X-Spam-Score`, `X-Rspamd-Score`, `X-Spam-Status`, `X-MailScanner-SpamCheck`).
 If a matched header is found the add-on does not try other headers even it cannot find score in the header.

 ## Installation